 The SACU Agreement, 2002, established a Common Revenue Pool (CRP) into which all customs, excise and additional duties collected in the Common Custom Area are paid.
 These duties are re-distributed to all the five (5) SACU Member States using a Revenue Sharing Formula and paid on a quarterly basis.
 The CRP is managed by the Republic of South Africa as an interim arrangement and this in line with Article 33 (1) of the SACU Agreement, 2002, which stipulates that "A Member State or SACU Institution may be appointed by the Council to manage the Common Revenue Pool".
-The Member States are currently discussing the modalities for a permanent arrangement for the management of the CRP.
+The Member States are currently discussing the modalities for a permanent arrangement for the management of the CRP as part of the SACU Work Programme for the Ministerial Task Teams.